marziosala/marziosala.github.io/_posts/2018-09-01-continuous-adjoint.md

 + \beta(x, t, \alpha).
 $$

-This covers Black-Scholes (1-dim or $d-$dim), local volatility (1-dim and $d-$dim) and mixture models for European options.

-Our objective is the following: for a given $\alpha^\star$, solve the PDE, then compute the option value
+in which case our objective becomes the following: for a given $\alpha^\star$, solve the PDE, then compute the option value

 $$
 TV(\alpha^\star) = u(x_0, 0, \alpha^\star) = \int_{\mathbb{R}^d} \delta(x - x_0)u(x, 0, \alpha^\star) dx